 Next, we’ll ask you a few questions about what you want to study at Lambda and which program schedule works best for you.
 Select your desired program and schedule by clicking on the corresponding icon.

-If you choose, you can also add your Github and LinkedIn profiles to this section of application to help us get to know you a little better.
+If you choose, you can also add your Github profile to this section of application to help us get to know you a little better.

 Now for the fun stuff – here’s where you’ll tell us how you’d like to pay tuition.
 Your tuition options may be different depending on what state you live in.
 In most states, you’ll have the option to pay tuition via an Income Share Agreement (ISA), pay the total amount upfront, or pay it in installments.
 If you live in California, you cannot use an Income Share Agreement, but you’ll have the option of using a Retail Installment Contract (RIC) instead.